Bio + Statement

 STATEMENT

-I’m a playful artist and creative self-discovery coach obsessed with making art, healing, spirituality (not religion) and teaching the transformative MAGIC of Sketchbook Journaling!
+I'm a playful artist and creative self-discovery guide obsessed with making art and teaching the transformative power of sketchbook journaling.

 + Check out my live online and self-study courses at the links